precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ## Basics

+{% note %}
+The mapping configuration has undergone a major revision between preCICE version 2 and preCICE version 3.
+For the documentation of version 2, checkout the documentation of [our previous versions](fundamentals-previous-versions.html).
+{% endnote %}

 Each data mapping definition refers to two meshes in the participant configuration: a `provide` mesh defined by the participant and a `receive` mesh defined by another participant (e.g. `MySolver2`):

 ```xml